feixie1980/ai-duel/README.md

 - Uses GitHub's secure deployment environment
 - Artifacts are uploaded and served through GitHub Pages
 - Preview URL is provided in the workflow output

-## Development

-1. Clone the repository
-2. Install dependencies: `pnpm install`
-3. Start development server: `pnpm dev`
-4. Run tests: `pnpm test`
-5. Start Storybook: `pnpm storybook`

-## Making a Release

-1. Ensure your changes are committed using conventional commit messages
-2. Push your changes to the main branch
-3. Trigger the "Manual Release" workflow in GitHub Actions
-4. The release will be created and deployed automatically to GitHub Pages